redaBenchraa/pascal_MiniCompiler/README.md

-# pascal_MiniCompiler
+# Pascal MiniCompiler
-Made with love by Reda Benchraa
+Made with ♥ by # Reda Benchraa.
-.